American Revolution Fundraiser

 A few problems, though, are evident through the volume.
 First, in describing the Babylonian Empire, Bella describes Hammurabi as actually using the laws within his Law Code to govern.
 This is simply untrue.
 Rather, the Law Code of Hammurabi is more akin to a literary document, as no other records from the Old Babylonian period suggest that judges and groups of individuals actually used it as a standard for governing.

 Second, she fails to mention which deities were the most important for the various empires.
 Though possibly perceived as unimportant because reference to a deity usually indicates religion and not government, it must be remembered that the distinction between religion and government is a modern one.
 As such, an accurate and precise depiction of the various empires must also describe the central deities with regard to their respective regions and time periods.

 In conclusion, Ancient Mesopotamian Government and Geography is a helpful introductory volume, save for a few problematic aspects concerning the presentation of empires and the Law Code of Hammurabi.
 Yet, I still would not recommend this book.
 Looking through the bibliography, all of her source materials and resources are free, online materials.
 Four of the items on the bibliography are free articles and definitions on Ancient History Encyclopedia.
 As such, it seems unreasonable to spend $23.85 on a book for schools and libraries which relies on free resources accessible to any teacher or student.
 Likewise, any parent or student can access the free resources online.

-Bella, Laura La.
+Brown, William.
 "Ancient Mesopotamian Government and Geography (Spotlight on the Rise and Fall of Ancient Civilizations)."
 World History Encyclopedia.
 World History Encyclopedia, 31 May 2019.
 Web.
-16 Apr 2021.
+29 Nov 2023.